What Is Constructive Feedback? 50 Examples and Best Practices Explained

 Vague feedback is not at all helpful.
 It’s confusing and often ineffective.
 Specificity cuts through the noise.

-Instead of saying, β€œYou need to manage your time better,” be precise: β€œI noticed you missed the deadline for the report.
+For example, instead of saying, “You need to manage your time better,” You could be precise and say: “I noticed you missed the deadline for the report.
 Breaking down your tasks into smaller steps could help you stay on track.”
-Specific examples make your feedback clear and powerful.

 • Make It Actionable

-Feedback that doesn’t come with a game plan is like a map with no directionsβ€”it won’t take anyone anywhere.
+When you give feedback, make sure that it comes with a solution.
+Feedback that doesn’t come with a game plan is like a map with no directions—it won’t take anyone anywhere.

-For instance, β€œInstead of sending one long email with a massive to-do list, try breaking it into smaller, more manageable tasks.”
+For instance, say, “Instead of sending one long email with a massive to-do list, try breaking it into smaller, more manageable tasks.”

-• Balance Positives with Criticism
+• Balance Positives with Constructive Criticism

-Feedback should never feel like a one-sided critique.
+Feedback should never feel like a one-sided critique, rather it’s a two way street.
 It’s a conversation.
 Always balance the positives with areas for improvement.
-Start with what’s working, then address what needs fixing.
-This helps create a space of encouragement rather than discouragement.

-β€œPeople will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+As Maya Angelou said, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 • Provide Timely Feedback